ibm-cloud-docs/containers/cs_istio.md

 {: note}

 **What does this look like in my cluster?**</br>
-When you install the Istio add-on, the Istio control and data planes use the VLANs that your cluster is already connected to.
+When you install the Istio add-on, the Istio control and data planes use the network interfaces that your cluster is already connected to.
 Configuration traffic flows over the private network within your cluster, and does not require you to open any additional ports or IP addresses in your firewall.
-If you expose your Istio-managed apps with an Istio Gateway, external traffic requests to the apps flow over the public VLAN.
+If you expose your Istio-managed apps with an Istio Gateway, external traffic requests to the apps flow over the public network interface.

 **How does the update process work?**</br>
 The Istio version in the managed add-on is tested by {{site.data.keyword.cloud_notm}} and approved for the use in {{site.data.keyword.containerlong_notm}}.
 To update your Istio components to the most recent version of Istio supported by {{site.data.keyword.containerlong_notm}}, you can follow the steps in [Updating managed add-ons](/docs/containers?topic=containers-managed-addons#updating-managed-add-ons).